 Information Bulletin: Encapsulated mass timber construction and the electrical code

-This bulletin provides guidance on the application of the BC Electrical Code with respect to the construction types in the BC Building Code.
+The following bulletin provides guidance on the application of the BC Electrical Code with respect to the construction types in the BC Building Code.
 This document was created in consultation with the Province of British Columbia’s Building and Safety Standards Branch, Ministry of Municipal Affairs and Housing, and other professionals.
 The requirements of local building or electrical authorities having jurisdiction may vary.
-Designers and installers should consult with local authorities having jurisdiction before starting work to determine their requirements.
-For example, the City of Vancouver Building By-law should be consulted when working within that jurisdiction.
+Designers and installers should consult with local authorities having jurisdiction, prior to undertaking work, to determine their requirements.
+The City of Vancouver Building By-law should be consulted when working within that jurisdiction.

-Encapsulated Mass Timber Construction (EMTC) and the wiring methods required under the BC Electrical Code for EMTC buildings
+Topic: Encapsulated Mass Timber Construction (EMTC) and the wiring methods required under the BC Electrical Code

 In British Columbia, the design and construction of EMTC buildings is regulated by the British Columbia Building Code (BCBC).
 The electrical equipment installed within those buildings is regulated by the British Columbia Electrical Code (BCEC) and the installation must follow the wiring methods prescribed by the BCEC.

-EMTC buildings, designed and constructed according to the provisions of BCBC Articles 22.214.171.124EMTC. and 126.96.36.199EMTC., are interpreted to be non-combustible construction for the application of the BC Electrical Code.
+EMTC buildings, designed and constructed according to the provisions of BCBC Articles 220.127.116.11EMTC. and 18.104.22.168EMTC., are interpreted to be non-combustible construction for the application of the BC Electrical Code.

 Provincial Safety Manager